dhedey/preinterpret/README.md

 >
 > Such characters get dropped in camel case conversions.
 This could break up grapheme clusters and cause other non-intuitive behaviour.
 See the [tests in string_conversion.rs](https://www.github.com/dhedey/preinterpret/blob/main/src/string_conversion.rs) for more details.

-## Contributing

-If you have an idea for additional commands, please raise an issue or a PR.

-Any commands should be simple, composable, and likely to see use in declarative macros, to keep code bloat down.

 ## Future Extension Possibilities

 ### Possible extension: Integer commands